Constrained Boundary Labeling: Conclusion

-We introduced and studied grouping and ordering constraints in boundary labeling.
-While finding an \admissibleText{} labeling is \NP-hard { in general}, polynomial-time algorithms for one-sided instances with fixed \candidatesText{} or uniform-height labels exist. \NewText{Future work could try to speed up the admissibility checks in our dynamic program to reduce its overall running time or investigate the} incorporation of \emph{soft} constraints, i.e., \NewText{consider the task of maximizing} the number of satisfied constraints.
+Incorporating semantic \emph{soft} constraints, i.e., considering the task of maximizing the number of satisfied constraints in a planar labeling, is also an interesting direction for further investigation.
 Since we can also label features other than points, it is worth studying a variant of this problem with uncertain or variable site locations.
 Similarly, the support of other leader types or entire other external labeling styles should be investigated.
+Finally, the visual quality of the produced labeling should be experimentally and empirically evaluated, e.g., with a user study.